 CAFII does not believe that it is appropriate to limit consumer choice.
-Our view is that the focus should be on clear, plain language disclosure so that consumers can make informed choices and CAFII members are committed to providing consumers who choose to shop online with access to a licensed representative.
+Our view is that the focus should be on clear, plain language disclosure so that consumers can make informed choices and CAFII members are committed to providing consumers who choose to shop online with access to a licensed representative, where not prohibited by law.